srsmith0/race-planner/README.md

-## Ultra Planner
+# Ultra Planner

-A tool to plan pacing, nutrition, and electrolyte management for your next race.
+## A tool to plan pacing, nutrition, and electrolyte management for an ultramarathon.

-Under construction.
+> Visit https://ultra-planner.vercel.app/ to use the application.